About FontReport

 Paid scan packs: Scan results are stored for 30 days to enable access through your dashboard.

 Scan results are accessible to anyone with the direct report link, similar to a Google Docs link with sharing enabled.
 The links are not indexed by search engines, but treat them like any shareable URL.
-Results are automatically deleted after 2 hours.
+Results are automatically deleted after 7 days (or 30 days for paid Scan Packs).

 Advanced Usage